-Infantil is never dull and rarely stressful, but the occasional high-octane moment is inevitable when you have twenty foreign babies all around you.
+Infantil is never dull and rarely stressful, but the occasional high-octane moment is inevitable.
 Being with children is a great way of developing skills and qualities.
 They will stand you in good stead regardless of your career plans.

 For example, these past few months, I’ve learned how to multitask (i.e., successfully defuse a dispute between two three-year-olds whilst simultaneously manufacturing a macaroni-and-bead necklace), adapt efficiently to new environments (calmly distribute art materials to the sweet soundtrack of fifteen five-year-olds bellowing the Moana soundtrack), and develop my emotional intelligence (communicating with tetchy, tired, or tearful children through their second language).
 Learning curves have never been so much fun – even if they’ve involved more PlayDough than I’d expected of my first post-uni job.

 You Won’t Get Away with Lazy Lesson-Planning